JensErat/docker-sogo/README.md

     > environments, you need to get a proper usage license from Microsoft.
     > Please contact them directly to negotiate the fees associated to your
     > user base.

+  - **activesync-nightly**: like nightly, but includes ActiveSync module

 ## Setup